Te Kararo Queenstown Gardens Tree Succession Plan

 Next steps

-After community feedback is gathered and reviewed, the draft Te Kararo Queenstown Gardens Tree Succession Plan will be presented to the Community & Services Committee for adoption in August 2025.
+We're currently reviewing community feedback on the draft plan and expect to present it to the Community & Services Committee for adoption in August 2025.